andrew/ultimate-awesome/README.md

 - [awesome-repositories](https://github.com/0xRitesh/awesome-repositories) - Useful GitHub Repos That Every Developer Should Follow.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
 - [awesome-readme-tools](https://github.com/dhyeythumar/awesome-readme-tools) - A curated list of awesome readme tools. ✌.
+- [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [Awesome-PS4-Jailbreak](https://github.com/IH0kN3m/Awesome-PS4-Jailbreak) - A list of PS4 Jailbreak links.
 - [awesome-dev-activity-review](https://github.com/junghyeonsu/awesome-dev-activity-review) - 📝 세상의 모든 개발 관련 구직 활동 리뷰 모음.
 - [cuban-opensource](https://github.com/cuban-opensourcers/cuban-opensource) - Awesome list of Cuban opensource projects.
 Just to know what is being openly developed in Cuba.
-- [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-perceived-performance](https://github.com/Zhouzi/awesome-perceived-performance) - 💫 Perceived performance best practices & resources.
-- [awesome-vala](https://github.com/desiderantes/awesome-vala) - A curated list of Vala projects.
 - [awesome-dataops](https://github.com/kelvins/awesome-dataops) - :sunglasses: A curated list of awesome DataOps tools.
 - [awesome-islands](https://github.com/lxsmnsyc/awesome-islands) - All about Islands Architecture and Partial Hydration.
 - [awesome-scholarly-data-analysis](https://github.com/napsternxg/awesome-scholarly-data-analysis) - A curated collection of resources on scholarly data analysis ranging from datasets, papers, and code about bibliometrics, citation analysis, and other scholarly commons resources. .